 Dean College’s Office of Career Planning & Internships direct students closer toward their goals by offering many valuable services and resources that clarify the career-building process.
 Dean students and alumni alike have access to hundreds of jobs and internship opportunities through

 DEAN CareerLink, the College’s exclusive online career management database.

 100% of Dean students are guaranteed access to internships that bulk their résumés and provide them with employable skills.
 Every student completes an internship at some point throughout the academic career, working with such companies as The Boston Ballet, New England Patriots, Ralph Lauren, and UMass Medical Center.

-Through Dean’s one-of-a-kind Center for Business, Entertainment, and Sports Management (The Center), students are given exclusive internship opportunities and job-shadowing days with multi-billion dollar companies such as The Kraft Sports Group, The Pawtucket Red Sox, and The Providence Bruins.
+Through Dean’s one-of-a-kind Center for Business, Entertainment, and Sports Management (The Center), students are given exclusive internship opportunities and job-shadowing days with multi-billion dollar companies such as Kraft Sports & Entertainment, The Pawtucket Red Sox, and The Providence Bruins.